 Unfortunately, an early marriage and divorce delayed her career and left her with two young children to raise.
 With the help of her family (and Tom Allen), she was able to go back to work full time, attend evening classes at Georgia State University and graduate from Atlanta Law School with her LLB and LLM in Taxation.

 Kathryn always enjoyed a variety of non-judicial interests (taking a page from Fred’s playbook that you should never limit yourself).
-She owned an art gallery, a frame shop, an event management company and even a group of house painters (that is a whole book it and of itself).
-She has been a design consultant, raised a family, and somehow managed to tour the world with her late husband, Charlie, a Delta Air Line pilot.
+She owned an art gallery, a frame shop, an event management company and even a group of house painters (that is a whole book in and of itself).
+She has been a consultant, raised a family, and somehow managed to tour the world with her late husband, Charlie, a Delta Air Line pilot.
+Always the adventuresome optimist, Kathryn recently moved to the coast of North Carolina where she continues to expertly plot her future thrillers.
 She brings international, as well as southern charm to her work.
-This tiny dynamo currently resides in North Georgia where she revels in gracious entertaining, indulging her grandchildren and expertly plotting her future thrillers.